If you are unfortunate enough to have been dismissed, your employer should offer you the opportunity to appeal.

 Your appeal should be considered by someone who wasn’t involved with the original decision.
 They should usually be someone more senior to you in the organisation.

 You should be offered a hearing to discuss your appeal.

 An appeal may be a rehearing of the original case or a review of the decision.
 An Employment Tribunal will consider the fairness of the whole disciplinary procedure to determine whether the dismissal was unfair.

 You have the right to be accompanied at the hearing by a trade union or workplace representative of your choice.
 You do not usually have a right to be accompanied by a solicitor.

 You should ask for permission before recording a hearing.
 Covert recordings may be admissible as evidence in a Tribunal case but may be grounds for separate disciplinary action and are generally disapproved of.

 We can help you with your appeal but the more you do yourself the less we charge.
-Providing us with your full appeal letter before submittig it together with relevant documents means we only need to advise you on your strongest points and add the relevant law.
+Providing us with your full appeal letter before submitting it together with relevant documents means we only need to advise you on your strongest points and add the relevant law.
 We usually charge for between 3 – 5 hours of work to help with your appeal and negotiate a settlement.

-If you are dissatisfied with the appeal outcome you have 3 months less one day from the date of your dismissal to register your claim for early conciliation with ACAS.
-You must complete the ACAS Early Conciliation process before you can lodge an employment Tribunal claim.
+If you are dissatisfied with the appeal outcome you have 3 months less one day from the date of your dismissal to register your claim for early conciliation with Acas.
+You must complete the Acas Early Conciliation process before you can lodge an employment Tribunal claim.
 You should not wait for the outcome of your appeal before registering your claim if the 3 month deadline is coming up.
 Missing your limitation date will prevent you from bringing a claim for unfair dismissal.